anthonyk1225/anthonyk1225.github.io/_posts/2016-12-02-Candid-Digs.markdown

 permalink: /candiddigs/
 ---

-<b>Candid Digs</a></b> is a contract that i've worked on
-and built.
-It's a platform for potential tenants and landlords.
-Candid digs makes it easier to find and get an apartment.
+Candid Digs is a platform for potential tenants and landlords.
+It makes it easier to find and get an apartment.
 <br><br>
 <h4>Landing page</h4>